 UK emergency numbers

 Seen a crime?
-Been mugged or your home broken into?
+Been mugged or had your home broken into?
 Do you call 999?
-We talk you through the emergency number and who to call when.
+We talk you through the UK emergency numbers so you know who to call and when.

 Your call should be answered within ten seconds.